bevyengine/rfcs/rfcs/70-book_evolution_in_main.md

 - Publish the book content as part of the rust doc (a `bevy_book` crate?)
 - Publish the book content with versioning
+- Remove `/docs/` in the main repo and migrate all of that content to the Bevy book